Letters to Santa

+Click here to download a letter to Santa template that you can print off and use to let Saint Nick know what is on your families list this Christmas.
 Here are some top tips for when helping your youngsters write the perfect letter to Father Christmas:

 Rather than jumping straight into a Christmas wish list, let this be an opportunity for your child to learn the basics of letter writing.
 Encourage your child to include a greeting to Mr. Claus, ask him how he is, and make sure spelling and grammar are correct.
 As well as being a fun activity, writing the letter can be educational too.

 Santa enjoys receiving letters from all the boys and girls across the globe and he especially enjoys seeing colourful creations and decorated cards.
 Get out those felt tip pens and glitter glue and make this a creative activity and a chance for kids to get artistic.